Wisconsin Backpacking

 Pattison State Park is famous for two waterfalls on the Black River, Big Manitou Falls and Little Manitou Falls.
 Big Manitou is the highest waterfall in the state.
 The North Country National Trail flows through the park, but unfortunately it is a disconnected segment.
 There are three reservable backpacking sites and a trail shelter.
 These sites happen to be across the river from the NCT.
 Nevertheless, an exciting beginner backpacking loop can be made in the park.

-On day-two, hike counterclockwise on the Oak Ridge Trail and connect to the River View Trail.
+DAY 2 (4-miles): hike counterclockwise on the Oak Ridge Trail and connect to the River View Trail.
 Then take the Overlook Trail back to the Beaver Trail to the beach area.
-Cross under the tunnel and return to your vehicle in the parking area for a hike of 4-miles.
+Cross under the tunnel and return to your vehicle in the parking area

 5-MILE LOOP